-Parklets Help Make Social Distancing Easier (and Dallas More Beauitful)
+Parklets Help Make Social Distancing Easier (and Dallas More Beautiful)

 Roberts says about 80 percent of their customers have been sitting outside, though there are a few tables inside the intimate Bishop Arts space.
 The phenomenal live music that Reveler’s has become known for can be enjoyed from either vantage point.

 As parklets have begun catching the attention of other restaurants in the city, Better Block is looking to partner with more businesses, though Dallas’ infrastructure doesn’t make it easy for the structures to pop up.

 “It’s all oriented towards cars.
 If you look at San Francisco or New York, their streets were built pre-car and there are parks every few blocks,” Roberts says.
-“But here, people are afraid of losing parking.”
+“But here, people are afraid of losing parking.

 “Pre-war places like North Oak Cliff, South Dallas, and Old East Dallas weren’t built to have parking lots.”
-Parklets are helping to beautify the neighborhood while extending the sidewalk.